react-cosmos/react-cosmos/NEXT.md

 ## Server-side APIs

-> Do **NOT** use any of these APIs in your fixture files, or any of your client code, as they require access to the file system and may bundle unwanted Node code in your client build.
+> Do **NOT** use these APIs in your fixture files, or any of your client code, as they require access to the file system and may bundle unwanted Node code in your client build.

 ### Config